rkaysen63/School_District_Analysis/README.md

   <p align="center">
   <img src="ScreenShots/Math_Read_Grade_Comparison.png" width="800">
   </p>
-  The comparison above of the original math and reading scores by grade to the math and reading scores by grade after the THS ninth graders' math and reading scores were removed show that the ninth graders' grades appear as NaN, i.e. a null value, in the subsequent dataframe.
+  The comparison above of the original *Math and Reading Scores by Grade* to the *Math and Reading Scores by Grade* after the THS ninth graders' math and reading scores were removed show that the ninth graders' grades appear as NaN, i.e. a null value, in the subsequent dataframe.

 * ### Scores by School Spending Per Capita
 * <p align="center">
   <img src="ScreenShots/Scores_by_Spending_per_Capita_Comparison.png" width="800">
   </p>
-  The comparison above of the original Scores by Spending Ranges (Per Student) to the revised Scores by Spending Ranges (Per Student) after THS ninth grader's math and reading scores were removed show that the ninth graders' grades appear as NaN, i.e. a null value, in the subsequent dataframe.<b>
+  The comparison above of the original *Scores by Spending Ranges (Per Student)* to the revised *Scores by Spending Ranges (Per Student)* after THS ninth graders' math and reading scores were removed shows no difference in the results.
+The dataframe, `scores_by_school_spending_df`, shows that regardless of the amount spent on each student, reading averages are about the same across the spending ranges, but the math scores actually decreased slightly for schools that spent more money per student.

-* Scores by school size
+* ### Scores by School Size
   <p align="center">
   <img src="ScreenShots/Scores_School_Size_Comparison.png" width="800">
   </p>
+  The comparison above of the original *Scores by School Size* to the revised *Scores by School Size* after THS ninth grader's math and reading scores were removed show no difference in the results.
+The dataframe, `scores_by_size_df`, shows that math and reading averages are about the same for small and medium schools, but the math and reading scores decreased for larger schools.

-* Scores by school type
+* ### Scores by School Type
   <p align="center">
   <img src="ScreenShots/Scores_School_Type_Comparison.png" width="800">
   </p>
+  The comparison above of the original *Scores by School Type* to the revised *Scores by School Type* after THS ninth grader's math and reading scores were removed show no difference in the results.
+The dataframe, `scores_by_type_df`, shows that Charter Schools perform slightly better than District Schools in both math and reading.

 ## Summary
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.